mapninja/Wrigley_Program_Hawaii_Exercises/ReadMe.md

 #Stanford Wrigley Field Program in Hawaii Spatial Analysis Module

+"Everything is related.
+Near things are more related than distant things."
+Waldo Tobler's First Law of Geography

+Everything exists or occurs somewhere and that 'somewhere' has important implications for understanding the world and it's processes.
+Many research questions have an explicit

-A Three Day series of workshops/exercises to introduce the basics of spatial data exploration, collection and analysis in a field setting.
+A series of workshops/exercises to introduce the basics of spatial data exploration, collection and analysis in a field setting.
+The objective is to build a foundational understanding of spatial data collection, management and analysis methods that will allow participants to define, investigate and answer the spatial aspects of their research questions.

 ##Proposed Modules
 ##Day 1